smartdevicelink/sdl_evolution/proposals/NNNN-Removing-URL-Param-Max-Length.md

 # Alternatives considered

 Many strings in both Mobile API and HMI API have max lengths so removing max lengths for the specified URL strings could be considered breaking trend.
 A possible alternative is to specify a very high max length for the URL strings discussed in this proposal.
-The max length for the URL strings could be 64k or larger because most upper limits for URLs are larger than 64k.
+The max length for the URL strings could be 64,000 or larger because most upper limits for URLs are larger than 64,000 in length.